top of page

 5. Rhetorical analysis

-A rhetorical analysis of the poem will begin with its form and meter.
+Our rhetorical analysis of the poem will begin with its form and meter.
 The poem is written in regular meter and rhymes.
 The poem is 14 lines, and its rhyming scheme is ABAB CDCD EFGEFG.
 The poem maintains a 14-line rhyming scheme over 15 lines by breaking the eleventh line in half.

-The break in the line seems to suggest the new idea being presented by Yeats — The idea that Helen’s rape may have allowed her to share the divine foresight and knowledge of the God who raped her.
+The break in the line seems to suggest the new idea being presented by Yeats — the idea that Helen’s rape may have allowed her to share the divine foresight and knowledge of the God who raped her.

 Allusion is the most obvious rhetorical device used in the poem.
 The entire poem alludes to the Greek myth of the rape of Leda.
 Another feature of the poem is how efficient it is in its description and imagery.
 The rape of Leda is described in four lines in the first stanza.
 The entire history of the Trojan War is described in three lines in the third stanza, using isocolon, that is parallel structure: